jianangong/Crowdsourced-Security-Cameras-Enabling-a-Real-time-Scaled-Response-to-Crime/README.md

 <br></br>
 The scope of the program switched from Crowdsourced Security Cameras to collaborative policing using data and models which is advocated by our sponsor.
 So, our study focuses on: 1.find out where to install those cameras by overlapping  the city crime and COVID-19 response call data 2. allocate the police force temporally and spatially based on data analytics and modeling 3. develop a Yolo-based model to detect social distancing and blank frame (no person in the frame)

+## Results
+## Social distancing analyzer
+The social distancing analyzer output a real-time system with video and different color boxes.
+Green color means safe, orange means low risk, and red means high risk.
+The below has total, safe, low-risk and high-risk counts respectively.
+Users can monitor real-time change and give quick decisions based on the count.
+And after analyzing the whole footage, the analyzer will print the average count of risk people on different levels in a fixed period of time.
+In the result output, the team set the period as 10 seconds.
+In a real-world scenario, the period can be changed to 1 hour or half an hour.
+Therefore, Paterson can analyze when will there be a peak and propose proper policy to prevent social distance violations.

 #### v1.0 output:

 ![](output.gif)

 #### v2.0 output:
 ![](op2.gif)